ricab/scope_guard/docs/design.md

 make the code more verbose and arguably harder to read, especially when the condition uses type traits.
 But they could not be discarded by an interface that has strong non-throwing requirements on input.
-Hopefully, the way the code separates function declarations and definitions facilitates readability.
+Hopefully, the way the code separates function declarations and definitions compensates on readability.

 The exception specification of `make_scope_guard` is such that making a scope guard is often a _nothrow_ operation.
 Notice in particular that